 Letters of reprimand or censure also are private.
 These letters inform the respondent-judge that the Commission has determined that there has been a direct violation of the Canons of the Colorado Code of Judicial Conduct and, further, that such conduct is unacceptable.
-In reaching these types of disciplinary findings, the Commission determines that the misconduct, while serious, does not merit a formal hearing or recommendation to the Colorado Supreme Court that the respondent-judge be publicly disciplined or removed from office.
+In reaching these types of disciplinary findings, the Commission determines that the misconduct, although serious, does not merit a formal hearing or recommendation to the Colorado Supreme Court that the respondent-judge be publicly disciplined or removed from office.

-As examples, the Commission has issued private letters of discipline to judges who:
+As examples, in past years, the Commission has issued private letters of discipline to judges who:

-- A. Engaged in ex parte contacts with litigants or attorneys in cases pending before the judges, violations of Canons 1, 2A. and B., and 3 A. (4), Colorado Code of Judicial Conduct. - B. Delayed issuing decisions in cases pending before the judges, violations of Canon 3 A. (5), Colorado Code of Judicial Conduct. - C. Experienced losses of temper or control with litigants or attorneys in cases pending before the judges, violations of Canons 1, 2A. and B., and 3 A. (3), Colorado Code of Judicial Conduct. - D. Made inappropriate remarks about the conduct of an attorney to the media, a violation of Canons 1 and 3 A. (6), Colorado Code of Judicial Conduct. - E. Heard a case involving an individual who was a client of the part-time judge's law firm, a violation of Canons 1, 2 A. and B., 3 C. (1) (a), (b), and (c), 8 B. (7), and 8 C. (1) and (3), Colorado Code of Judicial Conduct. - F. Became intemperate and verbally abusive toward an employee and customer of a business establishment, a violation of Canons 1 and 2 A. and B., Colorado Code of Judicial Conduct. - G. Pled guilty to driving while the judge's ability was impaired by alcohol, a violation of Canons 1 and 2 A., Colorado Code of Judicial Conduct. - H. Was found to have sexually harassed an employee of the judge, a violation of Canons 1 and 3 A. (3), Colorado Code of Judicial Conduct.
+- A. engaged in ex parte contacts with litigants or attorneys in cases pending before the judges, violations of Canons 1, 2A. and B., and 3A.(4), Colorado Code of Judicial Conduct; - B. delayed issuing decisions in cases pending before the judges, violations of Canon 3A.(5), Colorado Code of Judicial Conduct: - C. experienced losses of temper or control with litigants or attorneys in cases pending before the judges, violations of Canons 1, 2A. and B., and 3A.(3), Colorado Code of Judicial Conduct; - D. made inappropriate remarks about the conduct of an attorney to the media, a violation of Canons 1 and 3A.(6), Colorado Code of Judicial Conduct; - E. heard a case involving an individual who was a client of the part-time judge's law firm, a violation of Canons 1, 2 A. and B., 3C.(1)(a), (b), and (c), 8 B.(7), and 8C.(1) and (3), Colorado Code of Judicial Conduct; - F. became intemperate and verbally abusive toward an employee and customer of a business establishment, a violation of Canons 1 and 2A. and B., Colorado Code of Judicial Conduct; - G. pled guilty to driving while the judge's ability was impaired by alcohol, a violation of Canons 1 and 2A., Colorado Code of Judicial Conduct; or - H. was found to have sexually harassed an employee of the judge, a violation of Canons 1 and 3A.(3), Colorado Code of Judicial Conduct.